nitheeshk03/C-Programming-Class/README.md

-# Short-term Hands-on Supplementary Course on C programming 2022
+# Crash  Course on Programming in C with Data Structure perspective

 This repository contains the material used in the Crash  Course on `Programming in C with Data Structure perspective` for building C programming skills amongst the B.E.
 Computer Science & Engineering undergraduates in the [Computer Science & Engineering Department](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/) at [Sri Sivasubramaniya Nadar College of Engineering](https://www.ssn.edu.in/) through a practicum-driven lesson plan during Nov-Dec 2022.